Real-life cases, data encryption, and testimonials using RFID and NFC technology

 - Manufacturers like Northvolt and Philips are tracking their entire carbon footprint and optimizing processes.

-- Brands like H&M use the DPP to communicate sustainability transparently.
+- Brands like H&M use DPP to communicate sustainability transparently.

 - Pilot companies are reducing regulatory risks by adopting the DPP before it becomes mandatory.

-- Visibility helps reduce costs in repair, maintenance and recycling.
+- Visibility allows for reduced costs in repair, maintenance, and recycling.

 - Opportunities are opening up for resale, leasing, products as a service, and remanufacturing.